zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-configure-dev-client/adb-configure-dev-client.md

     </copy>
     ```

-    example, for mac users with a private key file named id_rsa in their home directoy,
+    Example, for mac users with a private key file named id_rsa in their home directoy,

     ```
     <copy>